Smear test review results to be communicated to over 1,000 women

 The HSE has begun the process of communicating the results of an independent review of smear tests to over 1,000 women who developed cervical cancer.

 A package of advance information about the Royal College of Obstetricians and Gynaecologists (RCOG) review was sent out to the women last Friday.
-It sets out a number of options available to them for receiving the results of the review of their smear tests.
+It sets out options available to them for receiving the results of the review of their smear tests.

-From next week, the 1,051 women involved will receive either a letter setting out their personalised smear test history, or the offer of a meeting with a specialist at which this history will be provided.
+From next week, the 1,051 women involved will receive either a letter setting out their personalised smear test history under the CervicalCheck screening programme, or the offer of a meeting with a specialist at which this history will be provided.

 They may also choose to receive a letter, followed by a one-to-one meeting with a specialist; or not to receive any communication at all.